Psychotherapy in Soho

 -

 I'm an integrative psychotherapist.
-I draw on a range of ideas and evidence-based approaches to understand how and why we feel, think, and relate as we do.
+I primarily take a relational psychodynamic and trauma-informed approach, alongside a broader range of ideas, to understand how and why we feel, think, and relate as we do.

 My style is collaborative.
 I won't give advice or tell you what to do.
 Instead, we reflect and explore together - making sense of what's happening and figuring out what change might look like for you.

-I offer a grounded and warm presence that can hold the difficult feelings, the contradictions, the things that don't make sense yet - without judgment and without rushing to fix it.
+I offer a grounded and warm presence that can hold the things you've never said out loud, the contradictions, the parts that don't make sense yet - without judgment and without rushing to fix it.

-I have a relational approach, which means the relationships in your life are always part of the picture - the important ones from your past, how you relate to yourself now, and what emerges between us in the room.
-That last part matters because the therapeutic relationship is often a place where different parts of you can show up, be explored and understood.
+I take a relational approach, which means the relationships that shape you are always part of the picture - the important ones from your past, how you relate to yourself now, and what emerges between us in the room.
+That last part matters because the therapeutic relationship is often a place where different parts of you can show up, be seen and understood.

 -